keroserene/go-webrtc/README.md

 TODO(keroserene): More information / provide a real build script to automate the hard way so it becomes the easy way.
 (See [Issue #23](https://github.com/keroserene/go-webrtc/issues/23))

-### Conventions

-- Please run `go fmt` before every commit.

-- There is a `.CGO()` method for every Go struct which expects being passed to native code.